Academics

 Physics PhD in the Planetary Sciences Track

 This is the PhD degree program we have been running since 2009, and is a track within the Physics Department’s regular Physics graduate program.
 You can find more details about our program on the appropriate page on our website.
 There is also a general departmental website on graduate programs.
-However, note that we will not be accepting applications to the program after Spring 2026.
+However, note that we are not accepting any more applications to the program!
 Our intent is for current students in the track to complete their degrees, and then we will remove the track.

 Physics MS in the Planetary Sciences Track

 We also offer MS degrees through the Planetary Science Track.
-However, note that we will not be accepting applications to the program after Spring 2026.
-Our intent is for current students in the track to complete their degrees, and then we will remove the track.
+While the PSS MS (above) degree is still in the process of being approved, we are allowing applications to this program.
+But our intent is that, eventually, like the PhD Track, all the students in the MS track will complete their degrees, the track will be empty, and then we will remove the track.

 The large majority of our graduate students are admitted for a Fall semester start.
 Technically we accept applications for a Spring admission too, but in practice (for various reasons) a Spring admission is rare.
 In many cases, it is better to simply apply for a Fall admission.
 If you are considering submitting an application to our graduate program for a Spring semester start, please contact us first to see if it is worthwhile to do so, since we don’t want you to waste your application fee money on what could be a pointless exercise.
 In your email, tell us why you would prefer to start in the Spring, and which faculty you have (hopefully already) been talking to about research.